Value investment strategy

 We all want quality products at reasonable prices.
-The Value Investment Strategy offers this opportunity, since it proposes choosing stocks, which are currently depreciated in the market, as compared to other stocks.
+The Value Investment Strategy offers this opportunity, since it focuses on choosing stocks, which that are currently depreciated in the market, relative to other stocks.
 The value stocks with the highest Obermatt ranks are those stocks that are the most underrated, i.e. the highest value for money.

-Investments in undervalued companies will result in additional yield and returns when the market ultimately evaluates the stocks more typically.
+Investments in undervalued companies will result in additional yield and returns when the market ultimately re- evaluates the stock’s price.
 This is also known as regression to the mean.

 One advantage of the Value Investment Strategy comes during a market downturn.
 As a rule, undervalued companies are less likely to be highly valued, as investors and other market players flee and turn to more solid assets.